 The scope of ‘Honey Printers Pvt.
 Ltd’ Environmental Management System applies to the design, development, production, and delivery of a range of high quality and environmentally sensitive printing solutions from its site in Hong Kong, with a planned rollout program to include our proposed Germany and Beijing ofﬁces.
 Print work providers for sheetfed and heat set lithographic services and can be prepared on a bespoke basis, or chosen from a range of standardized offerings.
 It covers the management of business activities that support these products and services (including transportation outsourcing) and the influences (where possible) of any significant aspects that occur in its life cycle e.g procurement, unused stock, and final disposal.

 4.4 Environmental management system

-The organization must establish, implement, maintain and continually improve its environmental management system, which includes its process and their interactions in accordance with the requirements of this international standards so as to achieve its intended outcome which includes enhancing its environmental performance.
+The organization must establish, implement, maintain and continually improve its environmental management system, which includes its process and its interactions in accordance with the requirements of these international standards so as to achieve its intended outcome which includes enhancing its environmental performance.
 While establishing and maintaining its environmental management system the organization should consider the knowledge gained while determining its external and internal issues and needs and expectations of interested parties.

-a) establishes one or more processes to have confidence that it is controlled, carried out as planned and achieve the desired results;
+a) establishes one or more processes to have confidence that it is controlled, carried out as planned, and achieve the desired results;

 b) integrates environmental management system requirements into its various business processes such as design and development, procurement, human resources, sales, and marketing;